rosofo/lambda/README.md

 # Lambda Calculus in Typescript
 A lambda calculus interpreter written in typescript with a basic web interface.

-Note that it unfortunately does _not_ handle capture-avoiding renaming because it's a notoriously tricky thing to deal with and I'd rather be eating pizza or something.
-In practice that means some expressions won't evaluate correctly, but most seem to.

 Uses the parsimmon parser combinator library.

 # Story